Slow Travel for Free

 Do you believe a month-long trip to Europe is not in your budget?
 I’m here to dispel that myth.
 I have traveled to France for three months and have found a way to cover all my travel expenses so I’m paying little to nothing for lodging, a rent-a-car for the entire time, airfare and the occasional fine dining.
 Read on to see how I did it.

 If you’ve been reading my blog for a while, you know slow travel means staying in one location for a few weeks and living like a local.
 Slow travel is easier on your budget as weekly rentals can be 10 to 20 percent less and monthly rentals up to 15 to 60 percent less than nightly rentals.
 Staying in a home with a kitchen versus a hotel room allows you to shop the local markets and prepare some of your own meals — another cost saving versus eating every meal out.
 If you prefer to stay at five-star hotels and take luxury tours and cruises, obviously it’s going to cost more.
 But if you embrace the slow travel mindset, I think you’ll experience a richer and more rewarding vacation abroad.
-And to help fund your travels, try one of these four creative ways to fund your travels.
+And to help fund your travels, try one of these five creative ways to fund your travels.

 Do a Home Exchange